 So how can we reduce our impact on the slopes?

 The moral-driven don’t need to feel so guilty for hitting the best ski resorts in France in 2020.
 French Alps ski resorts are aware and many are working hard to reduce their environmental impact on many fronts.

 One big change is that the best ski destinations are now more easily accessible by train.
 Where driving to Val Thorens from London could use up to 225 kg of CO2 (and a one-way plane 85 kg of CO2), the same train uses only 14 kg.

 In 2010, Chamonix launched a climate and energy action plan, aiming to cut carbon emissions by 20% by next year.
 It launched a public transport plan to achieve this goal as well as funding initiatives to make housing more eco-friendly.

 The French Alps have the cutest towns

 Yes, we do want the best ski destinations for the fresh powder and high peaks.
 But another wonderful thing about the best ski resorts in France is the cute, cobble-stoned villages that you can sleep in.

-Megève, for example, is a traditional Haute-Savoyard village that offers all the quaint cuteness you could dream of stoned alleyways, smokey chimneys with the Mont Blanc as a backdrop.
+Megeve, for example, is a traditional Haute-Savoyard village that offers all the quaint cuteness you could dream of stoned alleyways, smokey chimneys with the Mont Blanc as a backdrop.
 It maintains its traditional Alpine architecture and hasn’t given way to tourist traps that overtake so many ski resort towns.
-On top of that, Megève has a Michelin-starred restaurant, and be ensured that your Megeve accommodation will be ultra-luxurious to match!
+On top of that, this resort has a Michelin-starred restaurant, and be ensured that your Megeve accommodation will be ultra-luxurious to match!

 Then Chamonix, a high-mountain town nestled between alpine meadows and lush forest is also at the foot of the Mont Blanc.
 People come to Chamonix for the extreme ski but also for its authentic alpine town feels.
 We have plenty of luxury chalets in Chamonix for your stay.